pablorica/codigo-stripe-nextjs/README.md

 * Make sure the field types in Strapi are correctly configured (e.g., media is set to "single media", relations are set properly).
 * Double-check the `populate` structure.
 * Use the API browser at `http://localhost:1337/api/homepages` to confirm the JSON structure.

 ---

+##  Increase Nextjs frontend

+cd my-next-blog
+npm install react-hot-toast @tailwindcss/typography moment react-icons react-markdown react-loader-spinner remark-gfm rehype-raw react-syntax-highlighter

+These libraries would be used throughout the application for several purposes.

+    react-hot-toast: Provides easy-to-use notifications for user interactions.
+    @tailwindcss/typography: Enhances the typography styles in your application for better readability.
+    moment: A library for parsing, validating, manipulating, and displaying dates and times.
+    react-icons: Offers a comprehensive set of icons for use throughout your application.
+    react-markdown: Renders Markdown content as React components, enabling rich text display.
+    react-loader-spinner: Displays loading indicators to enhance user experience during asynchronous operations.
+    remark-gfm: Enables GitHub Flavored Markdown features, such as tables and strikethroughs, in your Markdown content.
+    rehype-raw: Allows rendering of raw HTML in Markdown, giving flexibility in content formatting.
+    react-syntax-highlighter: Provides syntax highlighting for code snippets in your Markdown content.

+---